 1. Brian Halligan

 As the CEO of HubSpot, Halligan prioritizes company culture and the satisfaction of his employees.
 Halligan regularly checks in with his employees every quarter to run a satisfaction survey and see what’s working and what’s not.
-He not only leads his employees in an admirable way; he also inspires other employers to do the same.
+He not only leads his employees in an admirable way; but he also inspires other employers to do the same.

 His Daily Habit: Get a Little Shut Eye.